An Immersive Art Installation

-With the camera lens as your eyes, surrounded by a 90-foot screen in 270-degrees experience a journey through seven extraordinary worlds.
-Sixty-four Toronto artists collaborated with cutting-edge film technology, imaginative storytelling, and seven styles of dance and music.
+Surrounded by a 90-foot screen in 270-degrees experience a journey through seven extraordinary worlds.
+Sixty-four artists collaborated with cutting-edge film technology, imaginative storytelling, and seven styles of dance and music.
 Be the eyes of the goddess Enana as she discovers a profound universal truth on her mystical odyssey.

 Story Overview